-I discovered that a few of those clients have not even started to think about building an email list for their business website.
+Anyhow, I discovered that a few of those clients hadn’t even started to think about building an email list for their business.

-I don’t want to sound like a broken record and tell you you’ve got to build your list over and over again.
+I don’t want to sound like a broken record and tell you – hey man, you’ve got to build your email list, over and over again.

 Instead, I want you to digest some of these thought-provoking email marketing stats below in the Slide Share.

 Building an email list for your business is unlike building a following or network on social media.

 Yes, you can have 50,000 followers on Twitter.
-Or you can have 20,000 fans on Facebook and all the rest of it, but here’s the thing, you’ll never own those fans and followers.
+Or you can have 20,000 fans on Facebook, and all the rest of it, but here’s the thing, you’ll never, ever own those fans and followers.

-Don’t waste all your time on social media, build your email list building.
-It’s cost effective and can be a very profitable for your business, so get on the case.
+So please, don’t waste all your energy on social media, focus on building your email list building.
+It’s cost effective and it can be a very profitable for your business, later on, so get on the case.

 Digital Marketing Idea 6: Social media marketing

-And as more people flock to sites like Facebook, Instagram, Twitter, LinkedIn and Pinterest, you need to start thinking of new ways to get your business noticed, and in front of your target audience on social media.
+And, as more people flock to sites like Facebook, Instagram, Twitter, LinkedIn and Pinterest, you need to start thinking of new ways to get your business noticed, and in front of your target audience, using social media.

-The aim with social media, however, is not to be on every single platform you can find.
-But to be on the platforms that give you the most back.
+The aim with social media is not to be on every single platform you can find, but to be on the platforms that give you the most level of interaction.

-If you want to learn how to make the most of social media for marketing your business, I urge you to check out this amazing book.
+If you want to learn how to make the most of social media for marketing your business, I urge you to check out this amazing book on Amazon.

 Digital Marketing Idea 7: Content marketing